 will be a generated GUID:

-UE does not directly provide a separate way in IDesktopPlatform
+UE does not directly provide an API in IDesktopPlatfrom

-to get the list of engines registered by users using UnrealVersionSelector.
+for obtaining the list of engines registered by users through the UnrealVersionSelector.

 1 | void FDesktopPlatformWindows::EnumerateEngineInstallations(TMap<FString, FString> &OutInstallations) |